 The Art and Craft of Saxophone Mouthpiece Design (2019-2020)

-The primary goal of this Bass Connections project will be to digitally archive the dimensional and material property differences between nominally similar vintage and reproduction mouthpieces to document the differences in playability and tonal character of these mouthpieces.
+The team digitally archived the dimensional and material property differences between nominally similar vintage and reproduction mouthpieces to document the differences in playability and tonal character of these mouthpieces.

 Summer 2019 – Spring 2020